EmanuelPlays/EmanuelPlays/README.md

 - I dont show my email
 - My discord is emanuelplaysofficial, if you want the id: 1185938854360907809
 - SpuderSCP https://discord.gg/xRzknn62bF (IT)
+- i make something so you will eventually see it on a branch